Samegrelo-Zemo Svaneti: Languages

 Georgian is spoken by the entire population of the region and by the ethnic minorities like Russians and others.

 Mingrelian is a Kartvelian language spoken by the Mingrelians, a sub-group of Georgian people and native to Mingrelia.

 Svan is also a Kartvelian language, spoken by the Svans, a sub-group of Georgian people native to Svaneti.

 Religion

-About 99% of the population identifies as Orthodox Christians.
-A little minority of Armenian Christians and Roman Catholics also exist.
+About 99% of the population identifies as Orthodox Christian.
+Small minorities of Armenian Christians and Roman Catholics also exist.